reflux/reflux-core/README.md

 * `npm test` To run the jshint and tests

+* `npm run watch` To run the watch task.
+It will lint and test the code whenever a file is saved.

 * `npm run benchmark` To run the benchmark test

 ## Colophon